dan-fritchman/Hdl21/readme.md

 The entrypoint to Hdl21-driven simulation is the simulation-input type `hdl21.sim.Sim`.
 Each `Sim` includes:

 - A testbench Module `tb`, and
-- A list of unordered simulation attributes (`attrs`), including any and all of the analyses, controls, and related elements listed above.
+- A list of simulation attributes (`attrs`), including any and all of the analyses, controls, and related elements listed above.

 Example: